Axway/streams-open-docs/content/en/docs/subscribers/subscriber-kafka.md

 keytool -exportcert -rfc -keystore <KAFKA TRUSTORE IN JKS> -alias <ALIAS NAME OF ROOT CA> -file kafka.truststore.pem
 ```

-In the example above, the alias name of the root CA is `caroot`.
+In this example, the alias name of the root CA is `caroot`.

-* Follow the dedicated section [Add self-signed TLS certificates](/docs/install/#add-self-signed-tls-certificates) to add the custom certificate, or ask your operator to do it if you are not operating streams yourself
+For more information on how to add the custom certificate, see [Add self-signed TLS certificates](/docs/install/#add-self-signed-tls-certificates), or ask your operator to perform this task if you are not operating Streams yourself.

 ### Create status codes